Recently in Hospital Category

 Then the perspective took on new meaning because of the hard work.
 Then there were a few more days of settling that in inside.
 Sort of like the glue drying.

 This has been amongst my most healing (and most difficult) hospital stays.
 And now, I am ready to go.

 My apologies to those who posted a comment here.
 The site has been having spam problems.
-I changed the settings on the filter too high and could not figure out which of the 40,000 comments marked spam were from real people!
-I finally solved it.
-Comments are now working.
+Comments are not working.

 The centered space I found myself in the morning after Halloween did not last.
 I hoped that maybe the difficulty would recede and that the safety risk would lessen.
 But it did not turn out that way.
 Instead it became more rocky.
 I was oscillating between functional and non-functional and safe and unsafe and cohesive and fragmented (which was orders of magnitude beyond frazzled or scattered).
 It was a roller coaster and had become too much of a risk.

 I held on to see my therapist Thursday evening, the day after Halloween.
 That, in an of itself, was a strong indicator of how tenuous a situation I was in.
 Holding on like that is not all that common these days for me.
 When we met, I told her that if this escalates to what it was like on Halloween the night before, then I was not able to go through that level of distress on my own.
 I said once was enough.
 Plus I assumed the risks would be greater because I would be weakened by the other night.
 That was our agreement.

 My time with her helped.
 I had a spurt of being functional that evening.
 At that point, I thought maybe that I was on a positive trajectory.
 But after my functional Friday morning at work, I started falling apart dramatically in the afternoon when I got home.
 I knew clearly that I rallied simply to do get through my responsibilities.
 I so quickly knew that it was serious and that I could not solve it by adding more and more responsibilities or tasks to my schedule.